 People act fake because:

-- They want to feel better about themselves
+- They feel like shit about themselves

-- They don’t like their life
+- They believe that controlling others will improve their life

 Everyone is fake sometimes